THE 2021 BRITISH ALL WINNERS FINALS

 All this gave an opportunity for the three elements of Festival, Day Programme and Conference symbiotically to be linked.

-The wonderful Side by Side access theatre group of Leamington Spa, Warwickshire, is performing within the Festival’s main programme on the Wednesday night - and its Chair, Penny Amis, and AD, Sara Evans, will curate pertinent discussions during the Saturday Conference.
+Sadly, COVID rehearsal constraints preclude the wonderful Side by Side access theatre group of Leamington Spa, Warwickshire, from performing within the Festival’s main programme on the Wednesday night as planned, - but its Chair, Penny Amis, and AD, Sara Evans, will curate pertinent discussions during the Saturday Conference together with AETF Chair Rebekah Fortune.

-RSC Practitioners, working as freelances and led by Open Stages Producer Ian Wainwright, will give daytime workshops on Tuesday, July 20, before returning as official RSC delegates to the Conference on the Saturday.
+RSC Practitioners, working as freelances and led by Open Stages Producer Ian Wainwright, will give daytime workshops on Monday July 19, with a potential overspill to Tuesday, July 20, before Ian returns as an official RSC delegate to the Conference on the Saturday.

-Early in the process, the Arts Council asked us: ”Who’s organising this ?”
-The answer became a dozen-strong NDFA Sub-Committee representing a wide range of theatrical skills and from a geographical base focussed on Coventry, surrounding Warwickshire, and the wider Midlands.
+Early in the process, we were asked us:”Who’s organising this ?”
+The answer became a dozen-strong NDFA Sub-Committee representing a wide range of theatrical skills and from a geographical base focused on Coventry, surrounding Warwickshire, and the wider Midlands.

 Among them, naturally, was Coventry-based Prof. Anne-marie Greene, AD of the Criterion, Coventry’s premier amateur theatre, whose day job is Professor of Work, Employment and Diversity at nearby Leicester University.